 The teachings of John Calvin influence much of Protestantism to this day, helping to transform medieval society into a modern one.

-- The starting point of the genuine Christian life is personal conversion, which is the exclusive work of God and not of the human mind.
+- The starting point of the real Christian life is personal conversion, which is the exclusive work of God and not of the human mind.

 - The Bible is the perfect expression of divine revelation.
 There is no qualitative difference between the Old and New Testaments.
-Both are normative and complementary.
-Israel and the church are two faces of God’s people, with Christ as their spiritual centre.
+Both are normative and complimentary.
+Israel and the church are two faces of God’s people, with Christ as their spiritual center.

 In his seminal work, Institutes of the Christian Religion (Institutio Christianae Religionis), Calvin argues that God has, since the foundation of the world, by decree established two realities: who are those who will be saved and who are those who will be condemned.
 The conclusion of God’s double choice from the beginning is also the fruit of Calvin’s experience.